 Junot Diaz’s first novel, “The Brief Wondrous Life of Oscar Wao,” established him as one the most important voices in contemporary fiction.
 A New York Times review described his style as “Mario Vargas Llosa meets Star Trek meets David Foster Wallace meets Kanye West.”
 It’s the story of Oscar, a second-generation American obsessed with science fiction and finding love.
 Diaz takes us from Oscar’s home in New Jersey to his ancestral home in the Dominican Republic.
 Along the way, Oscar learns of the “curse” that haunted his family in the “old world,” and may still be in the U.S. For this month’s Readers’ Review, Diane and her guests discuss the Pulitzer Prize-winning novel.

-author of "How to Read the Air" and "The Beautiful Things That Heaven Bears".
-Mengestu is a 2012 MacArthur "genius" grant recipient.
+- Dinaw Mengestu author, "How to Read the Air" and "The Beautiful Things That Heaven Bears."
+He is a 2012 MacArthur "genius" grant recipient.

 Read An Excerpt

 Excerpt from “The Brief Wondrous Life of Oscar Wao” by Junot Diaz.
 Copyright 2008 by Junot Diaz.
 Reprinted here by permission of Riverhead Trade.
 All rights reserved.

 MS. DIANE REHMThanks for joining us.
 I'm Diane Rehm.
 He was born in the Dominican Republic and raised in New Jersey so Junot Diaz first novel, "The Brief Wondrous Life of Oscar Wao" is set in both worlds.
 Diaz has said he wanted to show how his character, Oscar, a second generation American, was utterly unaware of his history and yet dominated by it.